fachwerk-dev/create-fachwerk/slides/slides.md

 ## About

 Fachwerk Slides is an experimental distribution of Fachwerk library.
 It combines [Fachwerk](https://fachwerk.dev/) components and utilities, [Tailwind Play CDN](https://tailwindcss.com/docs/installation/play-cdn) styling and [Slidev presentation format](https://sli.dev/guide/syntax.html) (based on Markdown).
-All this is packaged just into a HTML, JS and MD file and no build tools are needed for slide authoring.
+All this is packaged just into a HTML, JS, CSS and MD file and no build tools are needed for slide authoring.

 ## Getting started